aveltras/reflex-iso/README.md

 # reflex-iso

 ```
+make ghcid-server
-make ghcid
+make ghcid-client
 ```
-^ to get in the REPL
+^ to start the server and the client (jsaddle-warp)